Hey Prabhu!: Marketing and release

-The web series's official trailer was launched February 13, 2019, by MX Player on YouTube.
-It is streaming on OTT Platform MX Player from February 20, 2019.
-The second season was released on March 26, 2021 on MX Player platform.
+The web series's official trailer was launched 13 February 2019, by MX Player on YouTube.
+It is streaming on OTT Platform MX Player from 20 February 2019.
+The second season was released on 26 March 2021, on MX Player platform.

 Piracy

 All the episodes of the series were leaked by the bootleg website Tamil Rockers within a week of release.

 Reception

-Sakshma Srivastav of Times Now gave three-and-a-half of five, saying, "What I liked about the show is one, it's entertaining plot and two, it's natural performances.
+Sakshma Srivastav of Times Now gave three-and-a-half of five, saying, "What I liked about the show is one, its entertaining plot and two, its natural performances.
 There is a lot of situational comedy and drama."
 D.Krishna Prasad, writing for IWMBuzz gave 3.5 out of 5 stars and said, "The overall package, in terms of acting, script, background work, is really good.
 It is depicted in a natural and powerful way.
 It features an interesting real life story and a script well written by Nihit Bhave.
 The main reason why it seemed more realistic was because the series adopted a hilarious and funny way to show Rajat Barmecha's problem in a comical way, even while it touched upon the real aspects of today’s generation."
 TheDigitalHash.com stated, "Hey Prabhu is one of the rare web series that has an intelligent script and wants to handle the protagonist's personal as well as work-life with crackling speed and laser-sharp precision."